 The change to the Age Pension deeming rules, which took effect from 1 January 2015, was thought up by the previous ALP federal government, but inspired by the Henry Tax Review.
 On 5 April 2013, the former ALP federal government announced that it proposed to extend the deeming rules for Age Pension income test, so that the deeming rules apply to new superannuation pensions, from 1 January 2015.

 Important: All superannuation pension products (including SMSF pensions) held by pensioners before 1 January 2015 are grandfathered indefinitely and continue to be assessed under the previous rules for the life of the product so no current pensioner is affected, unless they choose to change superannuation pension products.
 Superannuation pensions in place before 1 January 2015 continue to be assessed under the previous Age Pension income test rules for super pensions.
-See later in the article for an explanation of the previous rules that still apply to most existing Age Pensioners (if they were an Age Pensioner as at 31 December 2014).
+See later in the article for an explanation of the previous rules that still apply to most existing Age Pensioners (if they were an Age Pensioner as at 31 December 2014), or refer to SuperGuide article Age Pension: Deduction amount still applies for income test, sometimes.

 How does deeming work?